-When enabled, the system checks every two minutes for changes to the number of blades in the system.
-If you remove or add a new blade, the system automatically detects this change, updates the system, and integrates the change on the rack.
+When enabled, the system checks every two minutes for changes to the number of compute nodes in the system.
+If you remove or add a new compute node, the system automatically detects this change, updates the system, and integrates the change on the rack.
 By default, the interval between checks is set to 120, which is two minutes.

-Procedure 1-8 To configure the blademond rescan interval from the cluster configuration tool
+Procedure 1-11 To configure the blademond rescan interval from the cluster configuration tool

 - 1. From the VGA screen, or through an ssh connection, log into the system admin controller (SAC) as the root user. - 2.
-Type the following command to start the cluster configuration tool: - # /opt/sgi/sbin/configure-cluster
+Type the following command to start the cluster configuration tool: